JuliaGraphics/Luxor.jl/docs/src/text.md

 ```@docs
 textextents
 ```

+There is currently no equivalent for the "Pro" API.

 ## Labels

 The `label()` function places text relative to a specific point, and you can use compass